zenaro147/NeoGB-Printer/README.md

 ```

 ## SD Card Reader Setup
 You need to use a [Micro SD Card Module](https://pt.aliexpress.com/item/4000002592780.html) or a [SD Card Module](https://pt.aliexpress.com/item/32523666863.html) to save the data.
-I highly recommend to get one, especially the [SD Card Module](https://pt.aliexpress.com/item/32523666863.html), It's more stable than [Micro SD Card Module](https://pt.aliexpress.com/item/4000002592780.html).
+I highly recommend to get one, especially the [SD Card Module](https://pt.aliexpress.com/item/32523666863.html), It's more stable than [Micro SD Card Module](https://pt.aliexpress.com/item/4000002592780.html), at least during my tests.
 To use it, connect the pins following this schema
 ```
 | SD ADAPTER |  ESP32  |